 Then restart the computer and try playing music or video to see if the internal speakers not working issue has been solved.

 Hope this post can be a reference for you to fix the "no sound from speakers but from headphones" on Windows 10.
-If the "sound only works with headphones" issue still persists, or if you encounter other problems after the 2017 Windows 10 Fall Creators Update, you can drop a line below or click the SUPPORT menu on the left of this page.
+If the "sound only works with headphones" issue still persists, or if you encounter other problems after Windows 10 Fall Creators Update, you can drop a line below.
 Hope you continue to have access to Windows 10 section as well as provide support.

 Other Audio-related Posts You May Want to Check: